Skip to main content

 Pâte de fruit cooking isn’t just about reaching target Brix = temperature management affects pectin degradation and color development.
 The calculator predicts optimal cooking temperatures.

-For 75-78°Brix target, water boils at approximately 106-108°C. This means standard pâte de fruit cooking occurs near the edge of pectin stability.
-Extended cooking times (>20 minutes at 105°C+) can reduce gel strength by 30-40% through hydrolysis.
+For a 75-78°Brix target, water boils around 106-108°C, so standard pâte de fruit cooking sits near the edge of pectin stability.
+Long holds (well over 20 minutes at 105°C+) can meaningfully weaken the gel through hydrolysis — cook fast and stop at target.

 Time-Temperature Compensation: The calculator adjusts pectin recommendations based on your cooking method.
 Rapid cooking (induction, steam injection, 5-10 minutes): use standard pectin levels.
 Slow cooking (batch kettle, 20-30 minutes): increase pectin by 15-20% to compensate for degradation.